 With Suspension Elliptical Technology, the motion is smooth and natural as there are no wheels involved, reducing noise and friction.

-You also get ViaFit workout tracking that allows you to keep tabs on your fitness results, share them with friends and family and sync with your favorite apps.
+You also get iFit workout tracking that allows you to keep tabs on your fitness results, share them with friends and family and sync with your favorite apps.

 The E50 gives you a fixed 20" stride and 30 levels of resistance, 10 more than on the E30 model.
 It also has Sprint 8 interval training, an exclusive workout program that delivers maximum results in a short amount of time.

-One of the most appealing features of the E50 and the rest of the Matrix home lineup is the fact that you can choose from three different consoles to customize the machine, something you rarely find elsewhere.
-There is a basic XR display, an XER 10" touch screen with internet and an XIR 16" HD touch screen with browser.
-The two touch screens cost an additional $500 and $1000, respectively.
+One of the most appealing features of the E50 and the rest of the Matrix home lineup is the fact that you can choose from four different consoles to customize the machine, something you rarely find elsewhere.
+There is a basic XR display, an XER 10" touch screen, an XIR 16" HD touch screen with browser. and a top of the line XUR 22" premium console.
+The three touch screens cost a bit more than the XR but definitely worth it in our opinion.

 The different consoles give you different options and functionality, so go through them closely to decide which one is right for you.

-The basic XR gives you ViaFit, Passport HD videos on your TV and 6 workout programs.
-The XER adds Virtual Active videos right on the console, Bluetooth capability, speakers, fitness apps and 14 workouts.
-The XIR has all of the same features as the XER plus a web browser.
+The basic XR gives you 5 workout programs.
+The XER adds speakers, fitness apps and 14 workouts.
+The XIR and XUR have all of the same features as the XER plus a web browser.

 Regardless of which console you choose, the E50 is a rock-solid elliptical with plenty of features to keep you motivated to workout.
 It's compact yet durable, and will provide years of use for you and your family.